bbauska/meta-react-basics/README.md

 This means that you will not have to use images, which simplifies your task significantly.

-The layout you\'re supposed to build will consist of the following
+The layout you&apos;re supposed to build will consist of the following
 sections:

 -   Main navigation

 -   Promo (main advertisement)

--   A list of newest posts\' previews (intros)
+-   A list of newest posts&apos; previews (intros)

 -   The footer